Virtual training

 5 Best DevOps Training Platforms

-DevOps — and its counterpart, agile development — are crucial to staying competitive in today’s software landscape.
+DevOps and agile development are critical to staying competitive in today’s software landscape.

-That’s why we’ve put together a handy list of the top DevOps training platforms of 2025.
+We’ve put together a list of the best DevOps platforms for 2026.
 But first, let’s make sure we’re all aligned.

 What is DevOps?

 Traditionally, software developers work separately from a company’s IT operations department.
-DevOps tosses that tradition out the window and brings the two disciplines together to facilitate a faster, more efficient software development cycle.
-According to Gitlab, it’s founded on four core principles.
+DevOps brings the two disciplines together to facilitate a faster, more efficient software development cycle.
+According to GitLab, it’s founded on four core principles.

 1. Automation

 A DevOps methodology automates as much of the software development lifecycle as possible.
-This includes — but isn’t limited to — testing, software updates, and provisioning development environments.
-By eliminating unnecessary manual work, a SW provider simultaneously speeds up the development process and reduces the likelihood of human error.
+This includes testing, software updates, and provisioning development environments.
+By eliminating unnecessary manual work, a software provider speeds up the development process and reduces the likelihood of human error.

 2. Communication and Collaboration

 One of the chief goals of DevOps is to create a culture of shared responsibility between operations and development teams.
-A key stage of that process is eliminating communication silos to ensure that everyone involved in a software project can connect freely with one another, discuss challenges, and find solutions.
-A good DevOps team should be able to work together like a well-oiled machine.
+A key part of that process is eliminating communication silos so everyone involved in a software project can connect freely, discuss challenges, and find solutions.

 3. Continuous Improvement and Delivery

 Unlike a traditional software project, a DevOps project is never really done.
-Instead, the team is constantly on the lookout for potential improvements — anything from eliminating a usability bottleneck from an application’s interface to enabling shorter release windows through automation.
+The team is constantly looking for ways to improve, from eliminating usability bottlenecks to enabling shorter release windows through automation.

 4. User-Centricity

-Because DevOps teams spend less time on low-value manual tasks and maintenance, they’re free to focus their attention on what really matters — the needs of their users.
-They can spend more time collecting and assessing user feedback.
-What’s more, they can devote more of their energies on implementing that feedback into their product.
+Because DevOps teams spend less time on low-value manual tasks, they can focus more on their users’ needs.
+They spend more time collecting and acting on user feedback, and more energy implementing it into their product.

 What You Need to Know Before Exploring DevOps Training

 You can’t adopt a DevOps methodology overnight.
 You need to do so gradually.
-And you also need to understand one of the core drivers of DevOps adoption — microservices.
+And you need to understand one of the core drivers of DevOps adoption: microservices.

 Traditional software architecture is monolithic.
 It’s a single contiguous entity with features and functions baked into its code.
-Microservices architecture, on the other hand, organizes an application into a series of smaller, single-purpose applications known as services.
+Microservices architecture organizes an application into a series of smaller, single-purpose applications known as services.
+Understanding this shift is foundational to any technical training program focused on DevOps.

 Udemy

-Udemy isn’t exclusively dedicated to DevOps.
-It’s a comprehensive online learning platform with a ton of free and premium content.
-Udemy offers over four thousand DevOps courses covering everything from fundamentals to advanced concepts.
+Udemy is a comprehensive online learning platform with a massive library of free and premium content.
+It offers over four thousand DevOps courses covering everything from fundamentals to advanced concepts, including certification prep for Kubernetes, Azure, and Docker.
+For teams that want breadth and flexibility on a budget, it’s hard to beat.

 GitHub